 - Preheat grill for medium high heat

 - Place ground beef in a large bowl and add the remaining ingredients.
-Gently combine, but do not overmix the beef.
+Gently combine, but do not overmix the ground meat.
 Form mixture into 8-12 equal sized patties.
-The size is entirely your preference.

 - Cook rissoles for 3-4 minutes, turn and cook for an additional 3-5 minutes, based on size.
-Once the rissoles reach an internal temperature of 165 degrees F., they are done.
-Check multiple patties before removing them from the grill.
+Once the rissoles reach an internal temperature of 165 degrees F, they are done.
+Check internal temperature of multiple patties before removing them from the grill.

-- Suggested plating: 2 rissoles per person, served with mashed potatoes, brown gravy and grilled veggies.
+- Suggested plating: 2 rissoles per person, served with mashed potatoes, brown gravy and grilled vegetables.